-Younger girl, Sonakshi was the quiet one while elder one Poonam was always chirping about something or other.
-I was closer to sonakshi due to her exuding innocence , she was going through the board exam stress for class 10th.
-I formed a bond with both sisters and tried to inculcate the habit of reading into them but never succeeded.
-Poonam wasn’t interested in reading anything other than fashion blogs and magazines and Sonakshi always said she just doesn’t wanna come anywhere near books.
-For some naive reason I was convinced that they would get maturity by reading some quality literature, not realising what works for one may not work for another and that this is just my opinion, I may be wrong.
-Both the sisters were very pretty and were the centre of attraction at all family functions.
-There were strict rules as to what they can and cannot wear though, cut sleeves, dresses, anything that reveals any skin was a big no no in their house.
-Sonakshi didn’t care much for these things but poonam was visibly distressed with these things, she used design clothes and was fond of fancy dresses and makeup.
+However, for some naive reason, I was convinced that they would get maturity by reading some quality literature; not realising what works for one, might not work for another, and that this is just my opinion, I might be wrong.
+Both the sisters were very pretty and were the centre of attraction at all the family functions.
+There were strict rules as to what they could and couldn’t wear.
+For eg, cut sleeves, dresses, anything that revealed any skin was a big no-no in their house.
+Sonakshi didn’t care much, but Poonam was visibly distressed about these things.
+She used to design clothes and was fond of fancy dresses and makeup.

-This went on for a while where she tried to denied it and 2 more guys came to back up the first one in this moral policing.
-Eventually her family got to know she did meet some boy and it is true.
-Her cousin di Meenakshi sent those boys back but started yelling at her afterwards.
-To them it was unthinkable that someone could do such a thing, their honour was at stake .
-Her elder brother and father weren’t home at the time , her mother starting crying and cursing her for bringing dishonour to the family.
-They first locked her in a room then Her didi and mother started beating her badly for more than half an hour.
-Later at night her brother came home and went into rage the moment he heard the news, he picked up a broom lying nearby and hit her 3-4 times.
+Poonam’s elder brother and father weren’t home at the time.
+Her mother starting crying and cursing her for bringing dishonour to the family.
+They first locked her up inside a room.
+Then her didi (sister) and mother started beating her badly.
+They beat her up non-stop for more than 30 minutes.
+Later that night, her brother came home and went into a rage the moment he heard the news.
+He picked up a broom and hit her with it 3-4 times.
 How do I know all this?
-Poonam told me in details as she too went into shock from extreme reaction of her family.
+Poonam told me about it in detail, as she too went into shock from this extreme reaction of her family.